Last Updated: 8 April 2021

 We try to ensure that all downloadable documents on this site are accessible.
 All PDF documents are checked for accessibility using Adobe Acrobat professional.
 Some older PDFs and Word documents are not accessible to screenreader software.
 Please contact us if you are having problems with one of our documents.

 Due to graphics-intensive nature of this part of the site, geographic information cannot all be presented in an accessible format.

 All videos on the website have subtitles and captions auto added by YouTube, not all videos are currently checked for the accuracy.

 Get content in braille, audio or large print

 This website can be viewed in languages other than English using Google translate.

 We accept no responsibility for the translation of the web pages.

-Please get in touch if you would like to discuss our approach to accessibility on this site, please feel free to make a comment or pass on any suggestions.
+Please get in touch if you would like to discuss our approach to accessibility on this site, make a comment or pass on any suggestions.